Convergence of trees with a given degree sequence and of their associated laminations: Introduction

 In Section \ref{sec:treesencoding}, we first recall the definition of rooted plane trees and their encoding by paths.
 In Section \ref{sec:convergence}, we prove Theorem \ref{Theo2} by studying the behaviour of a modified version of the $\L$ukasiewicz paths associated with trees with given degree sequence.
-Section \ref{sec:laminations} is devoted to the study of lamination-valued processes of discrete trees and continuum trees; we prove in particular Theorem \ref{thm:cvlamproc} and Corollary \ref{cor:masses} about the convergence of the geometric representation of trees by laminations.
-Finally, in Section \ref{sec:fragmentation}, we prove Theorem \ref{Theo1}, showing the convergence of the associated fragmentation processes.
+Section \ref{sec:laminations} is devoted to the study of lamination-valued processes of rooted plane trees and plane continuum trees; we prove in particular Theorem \ref{thm:cvlamproc}.
+Finally, in Section \ref{sec:fragmentation}, we prove Theorem \ref{Theo1}, showing the convergence of the associated fragmentation processes, as well as Corollary \ref{cor:masses}.